Activity may include some or all steps below, depending on the capacity of the LDAT and partner community organisations.

 a) To regulate the liquor industry and areas near licensed premises, in a way which is:

-i) Minimising harm and the potential for harm, from alcohol abuse and misuse and associated violence.
+i) Minimising harm and the potential for harm, from alcohol use and associated violence.
 Examples include:

 ii) Minimising adverse effects on the health or safety of members of the public; and